Antonio Damasio

 Antonio Damasio (António Damásio; born 25 February 1944) is a Portuguese neuroscientist.
 He is currently the David Dornsife Chair in Neuroscience, as well as Professor of Psychology, Philosophy, and Neurology, at the University of Southern California, and, additionally, an adjunct professor at the Salk Institute.
 He was previously the chair of neurology at the University of Iowa for 20 years.
-Damasio heads the Brain and Creativity Institute, and has authored several books: his work, Self Comes to Mind: Constructing the Conscious Brain (2010), explores the relationship between the brain and consciousness.
-Damasio's research in neuroscience has shown that emotions play a central role in social cognition and decision-making.
+Damasio heads the Brain and Creativity Institute, and has authored several books.
+One of the most renowned neuroscientists of his generation, Damasio's research in neuroscience has shown that emotions play a central role in social cognition and decision-making.